liaoxiong3x/DeepCreamPy/README.md

 ## I. Decensoring bar censors

-For each image you want to decensor, using image editing software like Photoshop or GIMP to paint the areas you want to decensor the green color (0,255,0), which is a very bright green color.
+For each image you want to decensor, using image editing software like Photoshop or GIMP to color the areas you want to decensor the green color (0,255,0), which is a very bright green color.

+*I strongly recommend you use the pencil tool and NOT the brush tool.*

-*BE SURE TO TURN OFF ANTI-ALIASING on the tool you are using.*
+*If you aren't using the pencil tool, BE SURE TO TURN OFF ANTI-ALIASING on the tool you are using.*

 I personally use the wand selection tool with anti-aliasing turned off to select the censored regions.
 I then expand the selections slightly, pick the color (0,255,0), and use the paint bucket tool on the selection regions.